 What are the best MTG Arena decks?
-Grinding up Magic: The Gathering Arena's Standard ladder is tough - so there's no shame in looking up a tournament-winning deck.
-This guide tracks the best MTGA decks every month, based on the latest tournament results, with full deck-lists and info on how to play each one - but with the recent spate of bans upsetting standard, expect this guide to change rapidly.
+Grinding up Magic: The Gathering Arena's Standard ladder is tough, so there's no shame in looking up a tournament-winning deck.
+This guide tracks the best MTGA decks every month, based on the latest competitive results.

 On MTG Arena, the meta is constantly moving.
-With the busy MTG release schedule constantly adding stacks of fresh cards that unlock new winning strategies, the best MTG Standard decks can rise and fall very quickly.
+With the busy MTG release schedule constantly adding stacks of fresh cards that unlock new winning strategies, the best MTG Standard decks can swiftly rise to the top or plummet into obscurity.

 The best MTG Arena decks in Standard are: